 logline - synopsis

-Decades after her birth in the depths of the Great Salt Lake to a doomed polygamist girl, an introverted woman with supernatural abilities must decide if she will venture into the world and share her unique powers.
+Decades after her birth in the depths of The Great Salt Lake to a doomed polygamist girl, an introverted woman with supernatural abilities must decide if she will venture into the world and share her unique powers, after her life partner slowly succumbs to a terminal illness.

 Shrimp follows the life of its titular protagonist, a mysterious larger-than-life woman who was born in The Great Salt Lake, in Utah.
 Shrimp, at the age of 62, lives with her partner Dan, a kind man with a big mouth.
 Dan has been fighting a terminal illness for five years now, and Shrimp must care for him with the help of their day nurse, Tom.
 Dan knows he's nearing the end, but Shrimp doesn't want to consider a future without him.
 As Dan worries for Shrimp's future, he encourages her to start a new life in Point Reyes California, due to what he has researched on line.